scientific-python/blog.scientific-python.org/content/posts/numpy/generator-rng/index.md

 sample = np.random.random(1_024)
 ```

 Aoutch!
-Two lines of codes and both are wrong.
-This is a simple snippet to
+Two lines of codes and things can be said on both.
+This is a simple
-generate 1024 points using NumPy's random number generator that is very common
+snippet to generate 1024 points using NumPy's random number generator that is
-in codes and tutorials online.
-Sadly/surprisingly even on famous blogs.
+very common in codes and tutorials online.
+Sadly/surprisingly even on famous
+blogs.

 There are 2 problems I want to talk about: